employees can't see the forest through the jargon

 Why it matters

-If there's a disconnect, change efforts lose focus leading to mixed priorities, confusion, and slow adoption.
+If there's misalignment, change efforts lose focus, leading to mixed priorities, confusion, and slow adoption.

 3.